phuongwj/my-notes/aws-certified-cloud-practitioner/6-management-and-developer-tools.md

 A Software Development Kit (SDK) is **a collection of software development tools** in *one installable package*.

-You can use the **AWS SDK** to programmaticallyc reate, modify, delete or interact with AWS resources.
+You can use the **AWS SDK** to programmatically create, modify, delete or interact with AWS resources.

 AWS SDK is offered in various programming languages:
 - Java